PI-Space/Eng-Hammad-Recommendations/README.md

 # Eng-Hammad-Recommendations
-The repo cantains books, toturials and resources based on the recommendations of eng Mohammed Hammad, it's still under construction and will keep updating as more useful recommendations come through..
+The repo contains books, tutorials and resources based on the recommendations of eng Mohammed Hammad, it's still under construction and will keep updating as more useful recommendations come through..
 ## Computational Thinking and Algorithms

 1- MIT Tutorials (entry level)